sungnga/nextjs-furniture-boutique-app/README.md

 **3. Style Cart Products**
 - Now that users can add products to their cart, we want to display a summary of those added products in their cart route/page with a list
 - In pages/cart.js file:
-  - Pass the user and product props down to the CartItemList child component
+  - Pass the user and products props down to the CartItemList child component
   - `<CartItemList user={user} products={products} />`
 - In components/Cart/CartItemList.js file:
   - If there's no product in user's cart, display the cart is empty with one of two buttons